imcgaunn/pyplay/README.rst

 An ASCII podcast player for the web.
 Nobody asked for it, but I could tell the world wanted it.
 Add RSS feeds and browse podcasts in a boring way.

+Its design is inspired by old terminals and jupyter notebooks.

 Description
 ===========